MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Get-ACSTableServiceMetricDefinition.md

 # Get-ACSTableServiceMetricDefinition

 ## SYNOPSIS
-Retrieve the metric definitions of Table service
+Gets the metric definitions of a Table service.

 ## SYNTAX